angela-ren/syslib2024/Learning_Notes_NanoTextEditor.md

-#Nano Text Editor
+# Nano Text Editor

-##Here are some basic commands to get you started with Nano
+## Here are some basic commands to get you started with Nano.

 **1. Opening a File:**
 - To open a file with Nano, simply type nano followed by the filename: